-The staff at Debt Relief Network won’t push you into their services or force solutions that fit their agenda, as some companies do.
+We found that the staff at Debt Relief Network won’t push you into their services or force solutions that fit their agenda.
 Their aim is to listen, then educate you about your individual options during the free consultation.
-They respond promptly, politely, and thoroughly to emails.
-The website supposedly offers live chat support, which is a great feature for prospective clients, but the support status seems to be perpetually set as “offline.”
-For the most timely assistance, it’s best to call.
+They respond promptly and thoroughly to emails.
+The website offers live chat support, which is a great feature for prospective clients, but the support status was set as “offline” multiple times when we checked at various times on multiple days.
+For the most timely assistance, it may be best to call.

 4445 Eastgate Mall #200 Sungate Corporate Centre